Leslie Grace Used To Question Her Beauty. This Is How In The Heights Made Her Fearless

 Jackalope Land Jacket; Jackalope Bustier; Sara Wong Pants; Jackalope Gloves; and Pskaufman Boots.

 At the age of 10, everything changed for Grace with a family move to Florida.
-All of a sudden, Grace went from her multicultural hometown with best friends of Indian, African American, and Puerto Rican descent to classes where she was surrounded by blonde-haired, blue-eyed Floridians.
+All of a sudden, Grace went from her multicultural hometown with best friends of Indian, African-American, and Puerto Rican descent to classes where she was surrounded by blonde-haired, blue-eyed Floridians.
 To make matters worse, Grace was severely lacking in pop culture role models.
-For far too long, Hollywood wouldn’t recognize the beauty of Afro-Latinas, a painful truth echoed by actor Gina Torres, who also identifies as Afro-Latina.
+For far too long, Hollywood wouldn’t recognise the beauty of Afro-Latinas, a painful truth echoed by actor Gina Torres, who also identifies as Afro-Latina.

 In an effort to fit in, Leslie Grace Martinez — who goes professionally by her first and middle name, explaining, “I’m always looking to give myself or others a little bit of grace every day” — asked her mother, Elba Martinez, to permanently straighten her natural curls.
 This was a particularly easy request, as her mother is a longtime salon owner.
 “She was like, ‘Okay we can straighten it real quick.
 This humidity here in Florida?
 We’re taking it down,’ ” Grace recalls.